Policies and Procedures

 CORONAVIRUS CONTROLS AND REQUIREMENTS

-Walkers must not attend the walks if they have any symptoms of covid or have been in recent close proximity to anyone with the disease.
+Walkers must not attend any NOG event if they have any symptoms of covid or have been in recent close proximity to anyone with the infection.

 Dogs on NOG Walks